Moundville Archaeological Site: History

-During a 1980 break-in at the Erskine Ramsay Archaeological Repository at Moundville, 264 pottery vessels, one-fifth of the vessel collection curated by the Alabama Museum of Natural History, were stolen.
+During a 1980 break-in at the Erskine Ramsay Archaeological Repository at Moundville, 264 pottery vessels, one fifth of the vessel collection curated by the Alabama Museum of Natural History, were stolen.
 The highest-quality specimens were taken.
 Despite an investigation by the Federal Bureau of Investigation, none of the artifacts was seen again until 2018 when three ceremonial bowls were anonymously returned.

 In 1991, the park's name was officially changed to Moundville Archaeological Park.
 In November 2021, the Native American Graves Protection and Repatriation Review Committee found the site to be culturally linked to the seven Muskogean-speaking tribes who have petitioned for the return of 5,982 human remains and funerary objects.

 Site

 The site was occupied by Native Americans of the Mississippian culture from around 1000 AD to 1450 AD.
 Around 1150 AD the settlement's leaders began their rise from a local to a regional center, known as a chiefdom.
 At its height, the community took the form of a roughly 300 acre residential and political area, protected on three sides by a bastioned wooden palisade wall.
 The remaining side was protected by the river bluff.

 The largest platform mounds were built on the northern edge of the plaza; they become increasingly smaller going either clockwise or counter clockwise around the plaza to the south.
 Scholars theorize that the highest-ranking clans occupied the large northern mounds, with the smaller mounds' supporting buildings used for residences, mortuary, and other purposes.
 A total of 29 mounds remain on the site.

 Of the two largest mounds in the group, Mound A occupies a central position in the great plaza, and Mound B lies just to the north.
 It is a steep, 58 ft-tall pyramidal mound with two access ramps.
-Archaeologists have also found evidence at the site of borrow pits, other public buildings, and a dozen small houses constructed of pole and thatch.
+Archaeologists have also found evidence at the site of borrow pits, other public buildings, and many small houses constructed of pole and thatch.

 Archaeologists have interpreted this community plan as a sociogram, an architectural depiction of a social order based on ranked clans.
 According to this model, the Moundville community was segmented into a variety of different clan precincts, the ranked positions of which were represented in the size and arrangement of paired earthen mounds around the central plaza.
 By 1300, the site was being used more as a religious and political center than as a residential town.
 This signaled the beginning of a decline, and by 1500 most of the area was abandoned.